wp-plugins/customericare-livechat/readme.txt

 == Description ==
-Livechat by CustomerICare.
+Livechat for small business by CustomerICare.
 The Wordpress Widget is a light application to chat with visitors on your website.
 The plugin adds a beautiful live chat box that allows text, audio and video, sending files plus web analytics so you always know who’s online!

 [youtube https://www.youtube.com/watch?v=xNxQAWJy2-w]